Resume and Cover Letter Review

 The resume and the cover letter are the two most important pieces of correspondence you will write during your job search process.

 - To see how to draft a strong, clear resume that conveys your relevant skills, education, and employment history precisely and efficiently, go to our page on Preparing an Effective Resume.

 - To learn about the essentials of constructing persuasive cover letters, go to our page on Drafting Effective Cover Letters and Post-Interview Correspondence.

-- These pages, which include samples and guidelines to help you self-critique, will help you make a good start on these crucial documents, and during the academic year, we also encourage you to attend our workshops and drop-in sessions on resume, cover letter, and business correspondence writing.
+These pages, which include samples and guidelines to help you self-critique, will help you make a good start on these crucial documents, and during the academic year, we also encourage you to attend our workshops on resume, cover letter, and business correspondence writing.

-We recognize that, even with all of these resources at your disposal, it can be useful to have someone else review these items to help ensure that they are free and clear of errors.
-To facilitate this process, we offer a service whereby you can submit your resume and/or cover letter electronically for review.
+We recognize that, even with all of these resources at your disposal, it can be useful to have someone else review these items.
+To facilitate this process, we offer a service whereby you can submit substantially final drafts of your resume and/or cover letter electronically for review.
 In order to use our review service for your resume, we require you to use one of our resume templates.

-Graduate Career and Professional Development will make every effort to reply within one week, although occasionally this is impossible due to high volume.
-For this reason, please send your resume and/or any other business correspondence well in advance of any deadline.
+Graduate Career and Professional Development will make every effort to reply to your submission within one week (7 business days), although occasionally this is not possible due to high volume.
+For this reason, please send your documents well in advance of any deadline.

 Please review this guide to common proofreading marks if you need assistance reviewing our comments.